 Spectacularly illustrated in gouache, this story of grief turned to

-We are working on a write up of The Birdman.
-In the meantime, here is a peek at the beautiful, richly detailed illustrations inside:
+Here is a peek at the beautiful, richly detailed illustrations inside: